marinersmuseum/MuseumExplorer/README.md

 Copyright © 2014-2015 The Mariners' Museum and Park, 100 Museum Drive, Newport News, Virginia, 23606.
 All Rights Reserved.

-Museum app codes for testing:
+## Museum app codes

+Use the codes below to test the app:

 1. **Brightest** - Fresnel lens (Cape Charles lighthouse): **2135**
 2. **Oldest** - Labrets (Age of Exploration): **3024**